petalas/artgen-backend-rust/README.md

 ╰─ fill_color         454.7 µs      │ 546.3 µs      │ 457.1 µs      │ 461 µs        │ 100     │ 100
 ```

+## To generate a flamegraph

+- Make sure you have perf installed if on linux.
+- `cargo install flamegraph`
+- `./flamegraph.sh`

+To generate one manually, while the app is running run:

+- `perf record --call-graph dwarf -p $(pgrep artgen)` (might have to run with sudo).
+- Ctrl+C after a few seconds.
+- Might have to fix permissions of perf.data if you had to run perf with sudo.
+- `perf script | inferno-collapse-perf | inferno-flamegraph > perf.svg`
+- open perf.svg in a browser

 ## To look at asm

 `cargo install cargo-show-asm --force`